Basis for outlook

 Near-term risks and uncertainties

 Sales of Orion’s branded Parkinson’s drugs will decrease in 2018 due to generic competition.
 The effects of the competition have been taken into account in the outlook estimate for the current year.
 However, the timing of the extension and intensity of generic competition to Stalevo in Europe and elsewhere still entail uncertainty that may materially affect the accuracy of the estimate made at this stage.
 The basic Dexdor and Simdax patents have expired.
 However, the products have other product protection that is still valid.
-In some European countries marketing authorisation has been granted for a generic version of Dexdor, and it is to be assumed that generic competition will gradually expand in the EU.
+In some European countries marketing authorisation has been granted for a generic version of Dexdor.
+Generic competition commenced in Germany in 2017 and has expanded to a few other European countries during 2018.
+It is to be assumed that generic competition to the product will continue to gradually expand in the EU.
 Orion has also been informed that a marketing authorisation application has been filed for a generic version of Simdax in Europe.
 The impact of generic competition on the sales of Dexdor and Simdax is difficult to estimate at this stage.
 As regards Simdax, the possible generic competition is still not estimated to materially impact its sales in 2018.
 Orion is continuing actions to defend its rights.

 Sales of individual products and also Orion’s sales in individual markets may vary, for example depending on the extent to which the ever-tougher price and other competition prevailing in pharmaceuticals markets in recent years will specifically focus on Orion’s products.
 Deliveries of Parkinson’s drugs to Novartis, the most important collaboration partner, are based on timetables that are jointly agreed in advance.
 Nevertheless, they can change, for example as a consequence of decisions by Novartis concerning among others adjustments of stock levels.
 In addition, changes in market prices and exchange rates affect the value of deliveries to Novartis.